chesio/wysija-newsletters/readme.txt

 7. Importing subscribers with a CSV.

 == Changelog ==

+= 2.15 - 2021-09-21 =
+* Fixed security issues, thank you to Mike for reporting these issues.

 = 2.14 - 2020-07-22 =
 * Fixed PHPMail 6.x support for WordPress 5.5.